1

 While both Endowed Chair and Professor are academic roles, an Endowed Chair is a prestigious position funded by a donation, emphasizing recognition and research excellence.
 A Professor is a broader term for a faculty member, which may or may not hold an endowed position.
 The Endowed Chair often signifies a higher level of distinction within the Professor rank.

-How prestigious is an endowed chair?
+How do you become an endowed chair?

-What are the typical responsibilities and expectations for someone serving as an Endowed Chair in an academic institution?
+What are the typical responsibilities and expectations for someone serving as an endowed chair in an academic institution?

 An Endowed Chair is expected to provide academic leadership by advancing research, mentoring junior faculty, and enhancing the reputation of their department or discipline.
 In addition to teaching and conducting high-impact research, Endowed Chairs often play a key role in securing funding, developing new programs, and fostering collaborations within and beyond the university.
 They may also be involved in shaping strategic initiatives and serving on important committees, making the role both influential and highly collaborative.